 G – G/F# – Em

-A third example is the nice alternative for E - D - A:
+A third example is a way to alternate E - D - A:

 E – E/D# – A